Survival analysis for AdVerse events with VarYing follow-up times (SAVVY) -- comparison of adverse event risks in randomized controlled trials: Methods

 \subsection{Effect measures}

 For given estimators $\hat q_E$ and $\hat q_C$ of AE probabilities calculated at a specific evaluation time within each treatment arm, one can consider either the risk difference, $\widehat{RD} = \hat q_E - \hat q_C$, the RR, $\widehat{RR} = \hat q_E / \hat q_C$, or the odds ratio, $\widehat{OR} = \hat q_E / (1 - \hat q_E)/ (\hat q_C / (1 - \hat q_C))$.
 In this paper, we will focus on the RR to quantify the treatment effect.
-The IQWiG summarizes reasons to prefer the RR over the risk difference in Appendix A\cite{iqwigmethodenpaper} of their general methods.
+The IQWiG summarizes reasons to prefer the RR over the risk difference in Appendix A \cite{iqwigmethodenpaper} of their general methods.
 The key feature therein that leads us to prefer the RR is that the risk difference is an absolute effect measure and as such strongly depends on the baseline risk in the control arm.

-Finally, we prefer the RR over the OR because it is easier to interpret {in the sense that it is an immediate comparison of the cumulative AE probabilities estimated in the one-sample case\cite{onesample}}.
+Finally, we prefer the RR over the OR because it is easier to interpret in the sense that it is an immediate comparison of the cumulative AE probabilities estimated in the one-sample case \cite{onesample}.
 Variance estimators are easily obtained via the delta rule.
 In the one-sample case, estimates of AE probabilities were benchmarked on the gold-standard Aalen-Johansen estimator with the primary definition of CEs, i.e. considering all clinical events described below as CEs.
-This, because the latter is a fully nonparametric estimator that accounts for censoring, does not rely on a constant hazard assumption, and accounts for CEs, see Table~1 in Stegherr et al.\cite{onesample}.
-Furthermore, as is well-known, simply taking one minus Kaplan-Meier for time-to-first-AE is a biased estimator of the AE probability in presence of {CEs}.
+This, because the latter is a fully nonparametric estimator that accounts for censoring, does not rely on a constant hazard assumption, and accounts for CEs, see Table~1 in Stegherr et al. \cite{onesample}.
+Furthermore, as is well-known, simply taking one minus Kaplan-Meier for time-to-first-AE is a biased estimator of the AE probability in presence of CEs.
 Here, as a straightforward extension for the comparison of AE probabilities between two arms using the RR, we benchmark the latter on the RR estimated using the Aalen-Johansen estimator in each arm.